prototypefund/reproducible-website/_events/berlin2017/ReproducibleSummitIIIEventDocumentation.md

 - Fedora has multiple `.buildinfo` files which can be fetched by a webservice

-- OpenSUSE build system has a file with list of installed packages and their version. **"buildenv"**
+- openSUSE build system has a file with list of installed packages and their version. **"buildenv"**

 - `.buildinfo` files are to new, so RPM build utilities doesn't create it.